sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 ### Benchmark
 As the data set used in this project is specific to the interest of the author, naturally no publicly available benchmarks exist.
 However, there is one obvious point of comparison: The performance of a model trained just on the numerical features available.

 Thus, three classes of classification models were trained and tuned on the numerical columns `claps` and `reading time` without any preprocessing.
 The models were evaluated using 6-fold cross-validation and a shared test set containing 30 percent of the full data set used for comparison with the other model classes as well as the text based models introduced above.
-For evaluation on the cross-validation folds, the Receiver Operating Curve Area Under the Curve (roc auc) was used as it allows to estimate performance independent from the threshold chosen for classifying observations as positive.
+For evaluation on the cross-validation folds, the Receiver Operating Characteristic Area Under the Curve (roc auc) was used as it allows to estimate performance independent from the threshold chosen for classifying observations as positive.
 For final evaluation on the hold out test set, the predictions from each of the models trained during cross-validation were averaged and assessed based on precision and recall.
 Table 3 summarizes the results of this evaluation.

 <center>
 <table border="2" class="dataframe">